Tea tree oil is an essential oil that derived from the Australian plant called Melaleuca Alternifoli and has many topical application to the skin.

 Most essential oils are used in a diffuser for the pleasant aromatherapy benefits, and tea tree oil is no exception.

-It can even help to clean the air especially when someone is under the weather and you are trying to avoid spreading the sickness.
+Tea tree oil benefits can even help to clean the air especially when someone is under the weather and you are trying to avoid spreading the sickness.

 It's important to take caution whenever using any essential oil since they are very strong concentrations of the plant compounds found in nature.